henryw374/firebase-clojurescript-todo-list/README.md

 need any wrapper libraries.

 It has been created because this was the demo I wanted when getting started with Firebase and I thought the existing libs/tutorials I found could be improved on.
-Here is [in the accompanying blog post](https://widdindustries.com/clojurescript-firebase-simple/) that explains more of the rationale and goes into some implementation details.
+Here is [the accompanying blog post](https://widdindustries.com/clojurescript-firebase-simple/) that explains more of the rationale and goes into some implementation details.

-It has been written with the docs and APIs from Firebase 8.2.7 - but Firebase version move pretty quickly so that won't remain the latest for long.
+It has been written with the docs and APIs from Firebase 8.2.7 - but Firebase versions move pretty quickly so that won't remain the latest for long.
 Still, the main point here is that not much code is required to join up Firebase in a Clojurescript app, not that this code is some major entity in its own right that you need to start from.